 Here are a few things to be aware of that you may or may not encounter.

-First, some airports can violate federal law.
+In practice, some airports may apply procedures that conflict with federal regulations.
 That’s a harsh statement, but it’s true, or was, the last time I traveled with guns.
 The TSA folks asked for my keys so they could inspect my gun cases in a secure TSA backroom area.
 I was not allowed to accompany them.

 Title 49: Transportation, Part 1540 – Civil Aviation Security: General Rules, Subpart B – Responsibilities of Passengers and Other Individuals and Persons, 1540.111 (c) (iv) - The container in which it is carried is locked, and only the passenger retains the key or combination.